Skip to content

 Essentially, if you’re not super specific with your weightlifting performance, then I wouldn’t stress either of these shoes’ performances or worry about making the “wrong” choice as both shoes work pretty well.

-As you get more specific, though, that’s where you’ll start to run into some differences to consider between these shoes.
-Unlike the Legacy Lifter 2, the Legacy Lifter 3 has a little more toe spring due to its heavier upper construction, which does break in over time, but it’s something that bothers me with this shoe.
+As you get more specific, though, you’ll start to run into some differences between these shoes.
+Unlike the Legacy Lifter 2, the Legacy Lifter 3 has a little more toe spring due to its heavier upper construction, which does break in over time, but it bothers me with this shoe.

-I think if you have an issue with being too eager with your toes and missing lifts forward, then you may want to consider this.
-On that note, that’s also why I actually like the Legacy Lifter 2 a little better for weightlifting as it didn’t have this same construction quirk.
+If you have an issue with being too eager with your toes and missing lifts forward, then you may want to consider this.
+On that note, that’s also why I actually like the Legacy Lifter 2, which is a little better for weightlifting as it doesn’t have this same construction quirk.

 The Lifter PR 3 has less toe spring, which is great, but it also has a construction quirk that bothers me.
 The Lifter PR 3’s strap is pretty short and the velcro doesn’t feel as aggressive as the Lifter PR 2’s strap did.